About us

 Educator to child/student ratio of 1:5-8.

-Registering and enrolling in one of our programs means you are committing to be be enrolled from Sept – June.
+Registering and enrolling in our programs means you are committing to be be enrolled from Sept – June.
 Our educators are hired based on our September enrollment, under yearly contract.

 Our programs are run by our Non-Profit Society(Jack and Jill Parent Participation Preschool Society), who follow our own Constitution and Bylaws and the BC Societies Act.
-Our educators manage the day to day programing, our Board of Executives and our Executive Director, operate the school and ensure we comply with our Non-Profit Status.
 When families enroll their child in our program, the family becomes a member of our Non-profit Society.
 Families cease to be members at the end of each school year, unless their child is already enrolled in the next school year.
 Members are required to “vote in” Executives, approve Budgets and make group decisions on major capital expenses at our Annual General Meeting.
 Executives(Directors) fulfill the Non-profit requirements of the Society.

-Parents are encouraged to engage with our educators on learning what developmental milestones their child is achieving, to discuss any behaviour questions or frustrations they are having, through daily conversation and through our parent education opportunities.
+Parents are encouraged to engage with our educators on learning what developmental milestones their child is achieving, to discuss any behaviour questions or frustrations they are having, or light-bulb moments, through daily conversation and through our parent education opportunities.

 And finally, we see educators and membership, as our own community of families, where when we get together, we can respectfully share experiences, ideas, stories, achievements or be a sounding board, for each other.
 These connections are vital to the formation of healthy, family relationships, friendships and can be a life line for many.